Obstinus/dotfiles/README.md

 # dotfiles

-Collection of dotfiles and confs.
+Collection of dotfiles, confs and MPV Shaders.

 ---
 # How i use it